jierdin/sprout/operating-agreement.md

 (a)  President.
 The President shall be the chief executive officer of the Company, shall preside at all meetings of the Members, shall have general and active management of the business of the Company, and shall execute bonds, mortgages, loans, leases and contracts for the Company, and is authorized to open and sign bank accounts and to authorize other officers or persons to open and sign such accounts.
 If the President is unable or unavailable to serve, the Vice President shall assume the role of President until such time that the President is available or able to serve.

 (b.)
 Secretary.
-The Secretary shall record all the proceedings of the meetings of the Members and notice of all meetings of the Members, and shall perform such other duties as may be prescribed by the President, under whose supervision he shall be.
+The Secretary shall record all the proceedings of the meetings of the Members and notice of all meetings of the Members, and shall perform such other duties as may be prescribed by the President, under whose supervision he or she shall be.

 (c.)
 Treasurer.
 The Treasurer shall have the custody of the corporate funds and securities and shall keep full and accurate accounts of receipts and disbursements in books belonging to the Company and shall deposit all moneys and other valuable effects in the name and to the credit of the Company in such depositories as may be designated by the President.
 The Treasurer shall disburse the funds of the Company as may be ordered by the President taking proper vouchers for such disbursements, and shall render to the President an account of all his transactions as Treasurer and of the financial condition of the Company.